-The seeds of regular potatoes are actually a portion of the tuber that contains at least one “eye” or bud.
-And when planted in the soil, the eye then sprouts stems and leaves.
+The seeds of regular potatoes are actually a portion of the potato that contains at least one “eye” or bud.
+When planted in the soil, the eye then sprouts stems and leaves.
+But instead of using a portion of a sweet potato for its seed, you instead use the roots that sprout from a sweet potato.

-How To Grow Your Own Slips
+How To Grow Sweet Potato Starts

 First, start with a good, healthy organic sweet potato.
 Why organic?
 Because non-organic sweet potatoes are often treated with chemicals that will prevent sprouting.